 This was a symbolic moment in the long struggle for First Nations recognition and rights.

 Moses Nelliman, Badulaig and Meriam, Torres Strait, 2021:

 Data was collected on Aboriginal and Torres Strait Islander people prior to that but obviously it was done in a different context, not for their betterment.
 It was used to gather information about people that were displaced, removed from Country, placed into institutions.
 Whereas the ’71 Census was the first time that Australia’s First Nations people were recorded as citizens of this great nation.

-Every five years or so the Australian Bureau of Statistics conducts a census of Australia.
+Every five years the Australian Bureau of Statistics conducts a census of Australia.
 The census gathers a range of information including the number of people who live in Australia and includes questions on age, gender, ancestry, relationships, location, dwellings, languages spoken at home, employment and religion.

 In 1967 Australians overwhelmingly voted to amend the Constitution.
 One of these changes was to remove section 127:

 In reckoning the numbers of people of the Commonwealth, or of a State or other part of the Commonwealth, aboriginal natives shall not be counted.

 Section 127 did not prevent First Nations peoples from being counted in the census.
 But it did mean they were not counted as part of the national population.
 In fact, the census identified those people of mainly Aboriginal and/or Torres Strait Islander origin, in order to exclude them from national population calculations.